-The southwest of the state also features some of Victoria’s best beaches, especially the world class Bells Beach.
-Whilst many discount Victoria’s beaches because of the supposed cooler climate, Victoria averages double the amount of days above 30 degrees Celsius when compared to the famed Sydney Beaches.
+The southwest of the state also features some of Victoria’s best beaches, especially the world-class Bells Beach.
+While many discount Victoria’s beaches because of the supposed cooler climate, Victoria averages double the number of days above 30 degrees Celsius when compared to the famed Sydney Beaches.

 Other fantastic beach options exist in Torquay and also the chilled out beach towns of Ocean Grove and Barwon Heads.

-From the beaches to the wilderness now, pack your hiking pack and boots because Victoria has some of the best hiking country in Australia.
+If hiking is your thing, then grab your boots because Victoria has some of the best hiking in Australia.

-From the Grampians to the lower end of the Great Dividing Range there are days of walking tracks to explore, lakes to water ski on and in the winter time, mountains on which to tear up some powder.
+From the Grampians to the Great Dividing Range, there are days of walking tracks, lakes to water ski on and mountains on which to tear up some powder in winter.

 Great hikes include those along the incredible Cross Cut Saw down to Mount Speculation and Razor Viking, perfect for those beautiful sunsets.

-Lake Eildon plays home to great water skiing, whilst the ski resorts of Mount Buller, Mount Hotham and Falls Creek are the places to go in the winter to work on those parallel turns and feature nightlife that will make your trip up the mountain more than just about skiing.
+Lake Eildon plays home to excellent water skiing, while the ski resorts of Mount Buller, Mount Hotham and Falls Creek are the places to go in the winter to work on those parallel turns and feature nightlife that will make your trip up the mountain more than just about skiing.

-The Yarra Valley wine region just south of the High Country, offers picturesque landscapes with lush fields of wine grapes and cider apple trees all with green rolling hills in the background.
-Oh and I forgot to mention the quality of the produce, I was too busy taking in the amazing scenery, but yes if you are wondering the quality is top notch.
+The Yarra Valley wine region just south of the High Country offers picturesque landscapes with lush fields of wine grapes and cider apple trees all with green rolling hills in the background.
+Oh and I forgot to mention the quality of the produce, I was too busy taking in the fantastic scenery, but yes if you are wondering the quality is top-notch.

-The Yarra Valley is great for a day out; just an easy drive from the city and you will be sitting back with a drink outside taking in the surroundings in no time.
+The Yarra Valley is terrific for a day out; just an easy drive from the city and you will be sitting back with a drink outside taking in the surroundings in no time.

 The river is excellent for kayaking, water skiing and even just a casual fish.
-An opportunity to get a houseboat on the river for a few days should also not be passed up.
+An opportunity to get a houseboat on the river for a few days is a must.

 So from the bright lights of the city to coastal paradises and natural wonders, Victoria offers an expanse of opportunity and places to explore regardless of what you enjoy.